AlexHillberry/AlexHillberry.github.io/README.md

 - **Specialty Drug Growth:** Individually spearheaded store GLP-1 inventory growth during the 2024 GLP-1 shortage by creatively utilizing inventory projections, enabling the store to capture the majority of its current patient load from competitors through consistent care.
 Subsequently approached about that success to standardize the method across the business segment.
 - **Therapy Knowledge & Prior Authorization Management:** Apply in-depth knowledge of therapy requirements, including GLP-1 onboarding, to manage daily prior authorizations with providers, ensuring seamless patient transitions and timely approvals.
 - **Business Improvement:** Regularly review internal dashboards to identify operational improvement opportunities and efficiency gains.
-- **Customer Service Excellence:** Achieved top national rankings in pharmacy service scores — #6 in 2023 and #21 in 2024 — reflecting strong patient engagement and consistent service delivery.
+- **Customer Service Excellence:** Achieved *#6* company wide Net Promotor Score in 2023, and *#21* in 2024.
-- **Cross-Functional Collaboration:** Collaborate effectively with store leadership and multi-store teams to strengthen communication and operational alignment ranging from H&W tasks to monthly safety meetings, sales and P&L.
+- **Cross-Functional Collaboration:** Actively collaborates with store leadership and multi-store teams to strengthen communication and operational alignment ranging from H&W tasks to monthly safety meetings, sales and P&L.

 ## Education